A Sampling-Based Method for Tensor Ring Decomposition: Experiments

 Synthetic 3-way tensors are generated by creating 3 cores of size $R' \times I \times R'$ with entries drawn independently from a standard normal distribution.
 Here, $R'$ is used to denote true rank, as opposed to the rank $R$ used in the decomposition.
-For each core, one entry is chosen uniformly at random and set to 20, with the goal of making the decomposition more challenging.
+For each core, one entry is chosen uniformly at random and set to 20.
+The goal of this is to increase the coherence in the least squares problems, which makes them more challenging for sampling-based methods like ours.
 The cores are then combined into a full tensor via \eqref{eq:tr-decomposition-elementwise}.
 Finally, Gaussian noise with standard deviation 0.1 is added to all entries in the tensor independently.

-In the first synthetic experiment $R' = 10$ and $I \in \{100, 200, \ldots, 500\}$.
-The target rank is also set to $R = 10$.
-Ideally, decompositions should therefore have low error.
-When determining the number of ALS iterations, TR-ALS is run until the change in relative error is below 1e\textminus6 or for a maximum of 500 iterations, which ever is satisfied first.
-The sample size $J$ for TR-ALS-Sampled is started at 200 and incremented by 100.
-The embedding dimension $K$ for rTR-ALS is started at $I/10$ and incremented by $I/20$.
-Incrementation is done until the error for each method is smaller than 1.2 times the TR-ALS error.
-Figure~\ref{fig:experiment-1a} shows the relative error and run time for the five different algorithms.
-All plotted quantities are the median over 10 runs.

-In the second synthetic experiment, we set $R' = 20$ but keep the target rank at $R = 10$.
-We therefore expect the decompositions to have a larger relative error.
-The sketch rate $J$ for TR-ALS-Sampled is now incremented by 1000.
-Incrementation is done until the error for each method is smaller than 1.02 times the TR-ALS error.
-A smaller factor is used compared to the first experiment since the TR-ALS error is much larger.
-The other settings remain the same.
-Figure~\ref{fig:experiment-1b} shows the results for these experiments.
-All plotted quantities are the median over 10 runs.